in4lio/yupp/doc/python.md

 in the C language.
 The idea behind **yupp** is programming of a source code transformation in the functional style.

-If some task fits well into the metaprogramming paradigm, **yupp** able to replace the C preprocessor, giving us more options, or even can act as a viable alternative to the C++ templates.
+If a given task fits well into the metaprogramming paradigm, **yupp** able to replace the C preprocessor, giving us more options, or even can act as a viable alternative to the C++ templates.
 As well, **yupp** can be used with Python, since [PEP 263](https://www.python.org/dev/peps/pep-0263/) shows us the way to modify any source file before calling Python’s internal parser.